-There are a lot of real estate investment rules when you are thinking of investing with your IRA, but we are here to help you every step of the way.
+There are many real estate investment rules when investing with your IRA.
+We are here to help you every step of the way.
 Here are our top dos and don’ts of real estate.

-Adding real estate to your retirement plan is a great way to diversify your portfolio; however you must keep in mind that it must be for investment purposes only.
-This means you are not able to live in it personally or use it as a vacation home.
+Adding real estate to your retirement plan is a great way to diversify your portfolio.
+But, you must keep in mind that it must be for investment purposes only.
+This means you are not able to live in it or use it as a vacation home.
 The IRS wants you to benefit from it at retirement, not now.

 DON’T buy or sell from a disqualified third party.

-Disqualified parties include: you and your spouse, any business of which you have a majority interest in, your parents, your children and their spouses, your grandchildren or any fiduciary to the IRA.
-Your siblings are not disqualified so you are more than welcome to sell or buy a property from your brother or sister as long as the property is bought or sold at Fair Market Value.
+Disqualified parties include you and your spouse and businesses in which you have a majority interest.
+Disqualified parties also include your parents, children, grandchildren, and their spouses.
+Your IRA fiduciary is also a disqualified party.
+Your siblings are not disqualified.
+You can sell or buy a property from your brother or sister as long as the property is bought or sold at fair market value.

 DO make sure you use the proper title when putting an offer in on a property.

 It is much easier to close if everything is done correctly from the beginning.
-Proper title should read:
+The proper title should read: